Information for Scholars and Families

 Summer Institute

+A vital part of the Rutgers Upward Bound Math-Science experience, six-week on-campus program that all scholars are expected to attend.
 Typically, it begins at the end of June and concludes in early August.
-During this time, students utilize the campuses of Rutgers University–New Brunswick and return home on evenings and weekends.
+During this time, students utilize the campuses of Rutgers University–New Brunswick and return home on evenings and/or weekends.

 The Summer Institute aims to create a college-like environment that encourages students to develop autonomy, increase academic responsibility, and expand their knowledge of their own scholastic competencies in preparation for college.